 Home teeth alignment is quickly becoming one of the most popular treatments for mild-to-moderate underbite.
-Companies like SmileDirectClub design their treatment plans to be super discreet and affordable, so they’re well worth considering.
-In this guide, we’ll discuss the types of underbite home aligners can correct, which home aligner companies are best-suited to treat bite issues, and some alternative methods if home aligners aren’t right for you.
+Companies like Byte and SmileDirectClub design their treatment plans to be super discreet and affordable, so they’re well worth considering — but they’re not right for everyone.

 Table of Contents

 What Is Underbite?

 Underbite is a common dental condition in which the lower teeth sit too far forward in the mouth.
 It’s not a serious health concern, but an underbite can cause discomfort and make oral hygiene more difficult.
 Medical concerns aside, some people say their underbite makes them feel less than 100% comfortable with their smile.

 Underbites aren’t always visible.
 If you have a mild one, it probably won’t change your facial structure at all, but severe cases can cause your jaw to protrude.
 But it isn’t just a cosmetic issue.
 Underbites can also cause:

 - Difficulty chewing

 Underbites also put uneven pressure on your teeth, wearing down your enamel in some spots more than others.
 Leave it untreated long enough and that can lead to cavities, gum disease, and temporomandibular disorders (TMD).
 Some underbites can also cause sleep apnea.